-Attorney Jay Chavkin founded Personal Bar Prep, the small group bar review course, in 1995 and has worked successfully with students from law schools all over the country, preparing them to pass the California bar exam.
-He lectures on fourteen subjects for the program, but his primary focus is on running the small group sessions with students.
-His dedicated time with small groups has enabled everyone from first-time takers from top-tier law schools to students struggling with learning disabilities to multiple-time repeaters to pass the bar exam.
+Attorney Jay Chavkin founded Personal Bar Prep, the small group bar review course, and has worked successfully in his bar review course and as a private bar exam tutor since 1995.
+He has taught students from law schools all over the world, preparing them to pass the California bar exam.
+His dedicated time with students has enabled everyone from first-time takers from top-tier law schools to students struggling with learning disabilities to multiple-time repeaters to pass the bar exam.

-Our director, Jay Chavkin, was invited by the Los Angeles Daily Journal to write the model answers to bar exam questions from the July 2014, February 2012 and July 2012 California bar exams for the Los Angeles Daily Journal’s November 2014, May and November 2012 New Lawyer Supplements.
+Jay Chavkin was invited by the Los Angeles Daily Journal to write the model answers to bar exam questions from the July 2014, February 2012 and July 2012 California bar exams for the Los Angeles Daily Journal November 2014, May and November 2012 New Lawyer Supplements.

 Jay Chavkin authored the article, “The Man Without a Country: The Just Deserts of John Demjanjuk” in the Loyola of Los Angeles Law Review, Volume 26, Issue 2 (1995).